monadicus/snup/aleo_guides/BONDING_A_CANARY_VALIDATOR.md

 # Bonding and Running a Validator on Aleo's CanaryNet

-*NOTE:  This document is not specific to `snarkops`.
-It is intended for the Aleo CanaryNet community members who are running generic `snarkOS` validator and nodes unmanaged by `snarkops`.*
+*WARNING:  This document is not specific to `snarkops`.
+It is intended for the Aleo CanaryNet community members who are running generic `snarkOS` validator and nodes unmanaged by `snarkops`.
+This process  is inherently insecure as it involves using private keys on machines connected to the internet.
+Do NOT use this process to deploy validators or networks in production.*

 # tl;dr